AleMorales/personalwebsite2/content/authors/admin/_index.md

 superuser: true
 ---

-I am a postdoctoral researcher at the universities of Wageningen and Utrecht.
-My skills include model-based statistical inference (both frequentist and Bayesian), scientific programming and process-based modelling as applied in Plant Sciences.
-My modelling work has focuses on crop modelling and the systems biology of photosynthesis.
-I am an experienced R and Julia programmer, with some knowledge of C++, with which I have built several [libraries](https://github.com/alemorales).
+I am a Docent at the [Centre for Crop Systems Analysis](https://www.wur.nl/en/Research-Results/Chair-groups/Plant-Sciences/Centre-for-Crop-Systems-Analysis.htm) at [Wageningen University & Research](https://www.wur.nl/en.htm), specialized on Quantitative Crop Ecology, that is, the application of mathematical, statistical and computational models to understand the relationship between crops and their biotic and abiotic environment.
+My focus is on teaching and the development of software and quantitative methodologies for research.
+I am an experienced R and Julia programmer, with some knowledge of C++, with which I have built several [libraries](https://github.com/AleMorales).